North Parish Congregational United Church of Christ

 and that God will always be in our midst.

-on Wednesday the Center for Grieving Children brings families from all of southern Maine and New Hampshire for support and care from a dedicated team of trained volunteers.
+And....we are Cub Scouts on Monday nights, Boy Scouts on Tuesday nights, on Wednesday the Center for Grieving Children brings families from all of southern Maine and New Hampshire for support and care from a dedicated team of trained volunteers.

-and in the evening on the first and third Thursdays NAMI (the National Alliance on Mental Illness) gives support and hope.
+In the evening on the first and third Thursdays NAMI (the National Alliance on Mental Illness) gives support and hope.

 that manages to lift our spirits and fill all who come with joy.